-Figure 1: Graph for the exercises.

 - 1 Algorithms and Properties Look at the graph G in Figure 1. - 1.1 [w] Run Kruskal's algorithm on G by hand. - 1.2 Run Prim's algorithm on G starting in node 0 by hand.
-Show the contents of the priority during the execution. - 1.3 Show all the minimum spanning trees of G. - 1.4 Give an efficient algorithm to find a spanning tree. - 2 [\dagger] Fiber Optic Cables At the University of Algorithms there are N buildings (numbered 1, 2, ..., N).
-Josefine is responsible for ensuring they are all interconnected with the newest fiber optic cables.
-Two buildings B_i and B_j can be connected by a fiber optic cable for a certain price.
-Josefine has been given a list of M prices for pairwise connecting two buildings (buildings not in this list, cannot be directly connected).
-The buildings are said to be all interconnected if and only if there for any pair of buildings is a path of fiber optic cables between the two buildings (not neccessarily direct cables).
-Given the list of prices, give an algorithm that can help Josefine determine the cheapest total price that ensures the buildings are all interconnected.
-You can assume the buildings can always be interconnected. - 3 Reverse Deletion Consider the following algorithm to compute a MST.
+Show the contents of the priority queue during the execution. - 1.3 Show all the minimum spanning trees of G. - 1.4 Give an efficient algorithm to find a spanning tree.

+2 Reverse Deletion Consider the following algorithm to compute a MST.
 Start with a weighted connected graph G. Look at the edges of G in order from the heaviest to the lightest edge.
 For each edge determine if removal of that edge disconnect the graph.
 If not, we remove it and otherwise leave it.
-Return the final set of remaining edges. - 3.1 Run the algorithm on the graph in Figure 1 by hand. - 3.2 Argue why the algorithm finds a MST of G.
+Return the final set of remaining edges.

-- 4 Properties of MSTs Let G be a weighted graph. - 4.1 Show that the lightest edge in a graph G is in a MST for G. How about the heaviest? - 4.2 Assume we scale all the edge weights in G by multiplying them with some value c > 0.
-How will MST look for the new graph? - 4.3 Show that if all edge weights in G are distinct then there is a unique MST of G. Hint: recall the properties of MSTs. - 4.4 Assume that edges are non-distinct.
+- 2.1 Run the algorithm on the graph in Figure 1 by hand. - 2.2 Argue why the algorithm finds a MST of G. - 3 Properties of MSTs Let G be a weighted graph. - 3.1 Show that the lightest edge in a graph G is in a MST for G. How about the heaviest? - 3.2 Assume we scale all the edge weights in G by multiplying them with some value c > 0.
+How will MST look for the new graph? - 3.3 Show that if all edge weights in G are distinct then there is a unique MST of G. Hint: recall the properties of MSTs. - 3.4 Assume that edges are non-distinct.
 Kruskal's algorithm can return different MSTs for a graph G depending on how we break ties when sorting the edges.
-Show that for any minimum spanning tree T in G, there is a way to sort the edges in G such that Kruskal's algorithm returns T. - 5 Maximal Spanning Tree Given a weighted graph G give an algorithm to compute a maximal spanning tree of G, ie. a spanning tree with a maximum total weight.
-Hint: transform the problem.
+Show that for any minimum spanning tree T in G, there is a way to sort the edges in G such that Kruskal's algorithm returns T.